pourmalek/CovidVisualizedGlobal/20220104/README.md

 Note on exclusion of very implausible values:

-In **DELP** update 20220104, Global daily deaths start from about 800,000 around 2021-10-01 and come down toward plausible values around 2021-10-15.
+In **DELP** update 20220104, Global daily deaths start from about 800,000 around 2021-10-01 and come down toward plausible values around 2021-10-22.
+Similar issue in WHO regions.
 That compresses down the curves of other models in daily deaths graphs.
 As such, the implausible values are regarded as missing here.

 <br/><br/>